caporaso-lab/amf-tutorial/book/tutorial.md

     use.UsageOutputNames(visualization='table'))
 :::

 # Taxonomic assignment

+In order to understand which microbes are in the environment we sampled, we need to taxonomically annotate our sequences.
+More information on this process may be found [here](https://drive.google.com/file/d/1awHVwbNUt6_PeFy7uzhSIRTXHIgIbMB8/view?usp=sharing).

 ## Classifications with fit-classifier-naive-bayes

 To construct a taxonomic classifier using the MaarjAM database, two primary input files are required:

 1. A FASTA file containing the reference sequences
 2. A taxonomy file mapping those sequences to their taxonomic lineages

-These resources can be downloaded from the official MaarjAM database website.
+These resources can be downloaded from [the official MaarjAM database website](https://maarjam.ut.ee/?action=bDownload).
 Alternatively, pre-imported .qza files are also be downloaded from here:

 :::{describe-usage}
 def maarjam_refseq_factory():